 This lecture will focus on the development of Czech democratic political system after 1989.
 The topics discussed include impact of communism on the new Czech democracy, major political affairs and public controversies, electoral system, and political attitudes of the general public.

-- VISIT TO A FLOORBALL GAME – optional
+- VISIT TO A GAME (floorball, ice-hockey, football, etc.)

 - ARCHITECTURAL WALK AROUND PRAGUE

 Contact person: Jaroslav Krpec (Jarda), email@example.com